mlebkowski/registry-compiler/Readme.md

 # Tag your services to associate them with one common registry

 Add the `nassau.registry` tag to a service and it will receive a collection of other services tagged with the name you chose.
 Similar to the event dispatcher, cache warmers, twig extensions, etc.

+If you ever created a `CompilerPass` and used `$containerBuilder->findTaggedServiceIds()` inside you could probably replace it with `nassau/registry-compiler`.

 ## Installation